AlphaQ-2/fastpass-django-react/README.md

-# backend-django
+# fastpass-django-react
-This is the backend created using django.
+This is the backend and frontend created using django and react.